-During the year, Fonterra demonstrated an overall level of environmental performance that required improvement (as defined in Section 1.1.4).
-Fonterra's level of administrative performance during the year also required improvement.
+During the year, Fonterra demonstrated levels of environmental performance and administrative performance that both required improvement as defined in Appendix II.

-3.4 Recommendations from the 2019-2020 Annual Report
+3.4 Recommendations from the 2021-2022 Annual Report

-In the 2019-2020 Annual Report, it was recommended:
+In the 2021-2022 Annual Report, it was recommended:

-- 1. THAT in the first instance monitoring of air emissions from the Whareroa plant in the 2020-2021 year continues at the same level as in 2019-2020. - 2.
-THAT, monitoring of water discharges (including stormwater) and abstractions for the Whareroa plant in the 2020-2021 year continues at the same level as in 2019-2020. - 3.
-THAT, subject to recommendations 4, 5 and 6, freshwater and marine ecological monitoring in the 2020-2021 year continues at the same level as in 2019-2020. - 4.
-THAT, the spring biological inspection undertaken in the unnamed tributary of the Tangahoe River reverts back to a biomonitoring survey. - 5.
-THAT, the spring biological inspections undertaken in the unnamed tributary of the Tawhiti Stream and the unnamed coastal stream be discontinued. - 6.
-THAT, new monitoring components, including a Taonga species survey on Pukeroa Reef, and biomonitoring surveys in the Tawhiti Stream and Tangahoe River will also be trialled, as required by resource consents 1450, 0047, 4927 and 5148. - 7.
-THAT combined inspections of the Whareroa plant for monitoring of air emissions and water discharges in the 2020-2021 year continues at the same level as in 2019-2020. - 8.
-THAT, Fonterra initiates a review of the current oil and grease stormwater consent limit, given the recent change in test method. - THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance monitoring of air emissions from the Whareroa plant in the 2021-2022 year continues at the same level as in 2020-2021. - 2.
+THAT monitoring of water discharges (including stormwater) and abstractions for the Whareroa plant in the 2022-2023 year continues at the same level as in 2021-2022. - 3.
+THAT subject to recommendation 4, freshwater and marine ecological monitoring in the 2022-2023 year continues at the same level as in 2021-2022. - 4.
+THAT a Taonga species survey on Pukeroa Reef be trialled, as required by resource consents 1450- - 5.
+THAT combined inspections of the Whareroa plant for monitoring of air emissions and water discharges in the 2022-2023 year continues at the same level as in 2021-2022. - 6.
+THAT Fonterra initiates a review of the current oil and grease stormwater consent limit, given the recent change in test method. - 7.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 8.
+THAT the option for a review of resource consent 9908-1.0 in June 2023, as set out in condition 19 of the consent, not be exercised, on the grounds that the current conditions are adequate.

-Recommendations 1, 2, 3, 4, 5, 6, 7, and 9 were implemented.
-Condition 6 was partially implemented, with the Taonga species survey re-scheduled to be undertaken during 2021-2022.
-Recommendation 8 was not undertaken.
+Recommendations 1, 2, 3, 4, 5, 7 and 8 were implemented.
+Recommendation 6 was not undertaken.

-3.5 Alterations to monitoring programmes for 2021-2022
+3.5 Alterations to monitoring programmes for 2023-2024